-It’s no wonder there’s a lack of STEM graduates in the market: 48 percent of bachelor’s degree students enter STEM fields only to switch majors or leave the university entirely.
-Recent reports suggest that number is even higher, closer to 60 percent.
+The numbers are actually quite daunting: 48 percent of bachelor’s degree students enter STEM fields only to switch majors or leave the university entirely.
+Recent reports suggest that the number is even higher, closer to 60 percent.
 While some students choose to leave STEM because the coursework is too difficult, many studies have found that most leave simply because the courses are boring or uninspiring.
-And it’s hard to blame them, when most introductory STEM courses occur in large lecture halls with little to no hands-on experience.
+And it’s hard to blame them when most introductory STEM courses are held in large lecture halls with little to no hands-on experience.

-According to a recent study from University of Washington researchers, university students in traditional lecture classes are 1.5 more likely to fail than students that are taught with active learning methods.
-Scott Freeman, a biologist at the University of Washington and an author of the study, said of the results, “The change in the failure rates is whopping.”
+According to a recent study from University of Washington researchers, university students in traditional lecture classes are 1.5 times more likely to fail than students that are taught with active learning methods.
+Scott Freeman, a biologist at the University of Washington and an author of the study, stated as a reaction to these results that “the change in the failure rates is whopping.”

 Some universities have already begun to experiment with new STEM programs that move away from the typical lecture style classes.The University of Texas Rio Grande Valley launched a prototype program last fall that offers a B.S. in Biomedical Sciences in a non-traditional way.